We’re delighted to announce our schedule for the 2016 Spring Quarter!

-All meetings take place Thursday at 4:30pm in Foster 305 unless otherwise noted, and are followed by a small reception.Papers to be read in advance are posted under the “Workshop Documents” tab one week prior to the meeting.
+Texts to be read in advance are uploaded to the website one week prior to our meeting.
 All documents are password-protected.
 The password is circulated via the listserv.

 - Thursday, March 31: Robert Pippin, Professor in the Committee on Social Thought, Philosophy, and in the College, “Inner and Outer, Active and Passive, Real and Apparent in Alfred Hitchcock’s Vertigo”

 - Thursday, April 14: Wendy Doniger, Professor of History of Religions in the Divinity School, the Committee on Social Thought, and South Asian Languages & Civilization, and in the College, “The Man Who Wouldn’t Sleep With His Wife Until She Had Borne Him A Son: All’s Well That Ends Well and the Cross-Cultural Tale of the Clever Wife”

 - Thursday, April 28: Konrad Weeda, PhD candidate in the Committee on Social Thought, “To Arcadia and Back: Landscapes, Poetics, and Form of Life”

 - Thursday, May 12: María del Rosario Acosta Lopez, Associate Professor of Philosophy at DePaul University, “On the Poetic Nature of Philosophical Writing: A Controversy Over Style between Schiller and Fichte”